Eimeo - Rural View

 Eimeo - Rural View is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Eimeo - Rural View's dwelling structure, as per the latest Census, consisted of 92.1% houses and 7.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
+The dwelling structure in Eimeo - Rural View, as recorded at the latest Census, consisted of 92.1% houses and 7.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
 Home ownership in Eimeo - Rural View was at 19.7%, with mortgaged dwellings at 44.4% and rented ones at 35.9%.
 The median monthly mortgage repayment in the area was $1,852, higher than Non-Metro Qld's average of $1,733.
 The median weekly rent figure was $400, compared to Non-Metro Qld's $340.
 Nationally, Eimeo - Rural View's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing